fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li>Considering a <a href="https://aws.amazon.com/blogs/aws/new-amazon-dynamodb-continuous-backups-and-point-in-time-recovery-pitr/"><b>point-in-time recovery</b></a> (PITR)(continuous backup) for DynamoDB, the customer is responsible to configure (turn on) and AWS is responsible for the backup.
 Amazon RDS database instance can be restored to a specific point in time with a granularity of 5 minutes</li>
   <li>Streams: time-ordered sequence of titem-level changes in a table.
 Stored for 24 hours</li>
   <li>Global Table: managed multi-master, multi-region replication: globally distributed applications; based on DynamoDB streams; replication latency under 1 second</li>
+  <li><a href="https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html">DynamoDB Streams</a> captures a time-ordered sequence of item-level modifications in any DynamoDB table and stores this information in a log for up to 24 hours.
+Applications can access this log and view the data items as they appeared before and after they were modified, in near-real time.
+This is the native way to handle this within DynamoDB, therefore will incur the least amount of operational overhead</li>
   <li>Time to Live (TTL): define when an item expire and can be automatically deleted</li>
 </ul>